RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 To isolate phages from the culture, the bacterial cells from the overnight culture were lysed by the addition of a few drops of chloroform and subsequent shaking at 37C for 30 minutes.
 Cellular debris was collected by centrifugation at 15000 x g for 10 minutes.
 The phage lysate was stored at 4C with a few drops of chloroform to keep it sterile (Shah et al., 2021).

 **Plaquing assay**
 To assess the sensitivity of bacteria to various phages, serial dilutions of phages were spotted onto lawns of bacteria in the plaquing assay.
-To create a lawn of bacteria, 150 mL of overnight bacterial culture was added to 3 mL of 0.7% molten top agar and poured atop 1.5% LB agar plates.
-Both the top agar and bottom plate were supplemented with 10 mM MgSO4 and 50 mg/ml of gentamicin and0.1%L-arabinosewhererequired.2mLof10-foldserialdilutions of phageswere spottedontothebacterial lawns, andthe plates were incubated at 30C overnight (Shah et al., 2021).
+To create a lawn of bacteria, 150 uL of overnight bacterial culture was added to 3 mL of 0.7% molten top agar and poured atop 1.5% LB agar plates.
+Both the top agar and bottom plate were supplemented with 10 mM MgSO4 and 50 mg/ml of gentamicin and 0.1% L-arabinose where required.
+2mL of 10-fold serial dilutions of phages were spotted on to the bacterial lawns, and the plates were incubated at 30C overnight (Shah et al., 2021).

 - temperal phage will form turbid plaque on the bacterial lawn.
 - lytic phage will form clear plaque on the bacterial lawm.